Skip to Content

 fruit picker in Japan

-However, if you are planning to come to Japan on a Specified Skilled Workers visa, below are some sites that you can use to look for jobs:
+However, if you are planning to come to Japan on a Specified Skilled Workers visa, below are some sites that you can use to look for jobs in Japan fruit picker hiring 2023:

 fruit picking jobs in japan

-• Nagano.
-Nagano is famous for producing grapes, such as the Shine Muscat and Nagano Purple which are highly sought after.
+Nagano is famous for producing grapes, such as the Shine Muscat and Nagano Purple, which are highly sought after.
 Nagano also produces apples and peaches, its apples being a delicacy not only enjoyed by people but also by snow monkeys!

 fruit picking jobs in japan

-Yes, Japan has a strict immigration policy regarding work and all foreign workers need to have a valid working visa, even fruit pickers!
+Yes, Japan has a strict immigration policy regarding work, and all foreign workers need to have a valid working visa, even fruit picker Japan!

 There are two types of Visas available for you to enjoy your fruit picking Japan experience.